Actipro/WPF-Controls/Documentation/topics/bars/controls/textbox.md

 ### Images

 The control can display an image via [SmallImageSource](xref:@ActiproUIRoot.Controls.Bars.BarTextBox.SmallImageSource) that helps identify its function.
-The image is not rendered by the control itself, but can show externally (such as when in a [RibbonControlGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonControlGroup), or when [BarMenuControlWrapper](xref:@ActiproUIRoot.Controls.Bars.BarMenuControlWrapper) wraps [BarTextBox](xref:@ActiproUIRoot.Controls.Bars.BarTextBox) in a menu), or in customization UI.
+The image is not rendered by the control itself, but can show externally (such as when in a [RibbonControlGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonControlGroup), or when @if (avalonia) { [BarMenuControlWrapper](xref:@ActiproUIRoot.Controls.Bars.Primitives.BarMenuControlWrapper) }@if (wpf) { [BarMenuControlWrapper](xref:@ActiproUIRoot.Controls.Bars.BarMenuControlWrapper) } wraps [BarTextBox](xref:@ActiproUIRoot.Controls.Bars.BarTextBox) in a menu), or in customization UI.

 ### Title